openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Self-Issued OpenID Provider Discovery Metadata

-If the input identifier for the discovery process contains the domain self-issued.me, dynamic discovery is not performed.
+If the input identifier for the discovery process is the identifier `https://self-issued.me/v2`, dynamic discovery is not performed.
 Instead, then the following static configuration values are used:

 * `authorization_endpoint`
     * REQUIRED.
 MUST include `openid:`, could also include additional custom schema.